 - database host : Keep it default (Localhost)

 - Database prefix : Keep it default (wp_)

-Click on Submit.
-On next screen click on Run setup
+7. Click on Submit.
+On next screen click on Run setup.

 Viola!
 You have just created a local WordPress test environment using WAMP.
-You can also use XAMPP to install WordPress locally, but I prefer WAMP over XAMPP.
-If you are setting up a test server for your team, you can grab unlimited web hosting like Bluehost and install more blogs in sub-domain or sub-directory and use it for testing.
-For personal use, you should use WAMP or instant WordPress to get WordPress blog on your local Windows computer.
+You can also use XAMPP to install WordPress Offline, but I prefer WAMP over XAMPP.
+If you are setting up a test server for your team, you can grab unlimited web hosting like Bluehost and install more blogs in subdomain or sub-directory and use it for testing.
+For personal use, you should use WAMP or Instant WordPress to get WordPress blog on your local Windows computer.